Leading the way in breast cancer biobanking

 Where are the Tissue Bank Centres?

-Four leading research institutions are part of the Tissue Bank.
+Five leading research institutions are part of the Tissue Bank.
 All centres are licensed by the Human Tissue Authority.
 The bank has ethical approval from National Research Ethics Service.

 - The University of Leeds